novaprova/novaprova/doc/manual/porting.rst

     void cleanup_current_exception()

 Frees any storage associated with the exception currently being handled.
-If this function does nothing, uncaught C++ exceptions reported by Novaprova will also result in a Valgrind memory leak report.
+If this function does nothing, uncaught C++ exceptions reported by NovaProva will also result in a Valgrind memory leak report.

 Utility Functions
 -----------------

-Some of Novaprova's utility functions have platform-specific features which need to be considered when porting Novaprova.
+Some of NovaProva's utility functions have platform-specific features which need to be considered when porting NovaProva.

 POSIX Clocks
 ~~~~~~~~~~~~